makersacademy/rps-challenge/README.md

 # RPS Challenge

-- This is a Sinatra-based web app for playing rock, paper, scissors against the computer
+- This is a Sinatra-based web app for playing rock, paper, scissors against the computer.
+This was built for a weekend challenge in week 3 of Makers.

 ![index](/public/images/index_screenshot.jpg)
 ![game](/public/images/game_screenshot.jpg)